Nvidia: Short Now, Ask Questions Later

 Bottom line

 NVDA currently has a trailing P/E of 38 and a 12-month forward P/E of 28.
-You have to ask yourselves if any stock that will grow by 16% is worth such valuation.
+You have to ask yourselves if any stock that will grow by 16% is worth such a valuation.
 For me it isn't.

-However please also note the above P/E metrics do not take into account that the gaming segment might exhibit zero growth for CY 2017.
+However, please also note the above P/E metrics do not take into account that the gaming segment might exhibit zero growth for CY 2017.
 Because if BMO's channel investigation is correct, growth will be a lot less than 16%.
 And if I am correct, analyst price targets will come down like a rock.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.